Water Restrictions

 How are we tracking?

-We provide the Namoi Street Reservoir level here each afternoon.
-The level provided is as at 3pm each day.
+We provide the Namoi Street Reservoir level here each afternoon when on Level 4 or higher water restrictions.
+The level provided is as at 5pm each day.

 What does each level mean?